Racism in the United States: From the 1970s to the 2000s

-During the 1980s and '90s, a number of riots occurred that were related to longstanding racial tensions between police and minority communities.
+During the 1980s and 1990s, a number of riots occurred that were related to longstanding racial tensions between police and minority communities.
 One of these was the 1992 Los Angeles riots, after a nearly all-white jury acquitted four Los Angeles police officers for the beating of Black motorist Rodney King.
 Khalil Gibran Muhammad, the Director of the Harlem-based Schomburg Center for Research in Black Culture has identified more than 100 instances of mass racial violence in the United States since 1935 and has noted that almost every instance was precipitated by a police incident.

-Violence against Black churches has continued – 145 fires were set to churches around the South in the 1990s, and a mass shooting in Charleston, South Carolina was committed in 2015 at the historic Mother Emanuel Church.
+Violence against Black churches has continued – 145 fires were set to Black churches around the South in the 1990s, and a mass shooting in Charleston, South Carolina was committed in 2015 at the historic Mother Emanuel Church.